 Flinders Medical Centre

-This project has three long-term objectives:
+This project has two long-term objectives:

 Peter MacCallum Cancer Centre

 - ‘SUPER plus’ is funded by the Victorian Cancer Agency.
-This study expands SUPER by increasing patient numbers, and expanding recruitment sites across regional Victoria.
+This study expanded SUPER by increasing patient numbers, and expanding recruitment sites across regional Victoria.
 In addition, clinical questionnaires were included here to assess whether receiving timely molecular profiling results would alter patient management and treatment choice.

 - ‘Recuperate’ is funded by Cancer Australia, and compliments ‘SUPER plus’ by expanding the study nationally to include Northern Territory and the Australia Capital Territory.
 In addition, Recuperate also is assessing the costs associated with a diagnosis of CUP.